UofT-DSI/shell/04-instructors/lessons/ethics_slides.md

-Can you think of another product/algorithm/program that further marginalizes communities?
+Can you identify a product, algorithm, or program that further marginalizes communities?

-Do you believe we can reform data science?
+Do you believe data science can be reformed?

 ---
 ##### References